REUTERS SUMMIT-Bancolombia considers acquisitions across region

 "If something happens in Brazil, that’s a problem."

-(Additional reporting by Nelson Bocanegra; Editing by Daniel Wallis, W Simon and John Wallace)
+(Additional reporting by Nelson Bocanegra Editing by Daniel Wallis and W Simon)

 ((helen.murphy@thomsonreuters.com)(+571-634-4139)(Reuters Messaging: helen.murphy.reuters.net@reuters.com)) Keywords: LATAM SUMMIT/COLOMBIA BANCOLOMBIA